 Gene Sisk and Gary Farmer (piano, keyboards)

-Don King (acoustic guitars)
+Don King (acoustic guitar)

 Hank Singer (fiddle)